Best external hard drive for Mac 2025: Augment your MacBook or iMac

 Should I buy SSD or HDD for Mac?

-When selecting an external hard drive for Mac or PC, your choice will depend on your budget and what you’re after.
-SSDs (solid-state drives) traditionally have faster read and write speeds and a more robust build, but they’re expensive, and offer much less storage space than similarly priced HDDs (hard disk drives).
+When selecting an external hard drive for Mac or PC, your choice will depend on your budget and what you need a device for.
+SSDs traditionally have faster read and write speeds, so they're ideal for transferring files regularly, especially if they're large.
+But they’re generally far more expensive, and offer much less storage space than similarly priced HDDs.

-If money is an issue, HDDs are the better option as you can get huge storage - we’re talking TBs, for the price of GBs on the SSD side of the aisle.
+If money is an issue, HDDs are the better option as you can get huge storage – we’re talking multiple terabytes for the price of gigabytes on the SSD side of the aisle.
 The main drawback is they’re more fragile than SSDs since they have spinning platters of data inside them, rather than a total absence of moving parts.
+They are, however, a great option if you simply need a repository to back up your data – rather than actively write over it and copy files back and forth between your Mac and a storage device.

 What is the difference between external and portable hard drives?